valerianF/noisemonitor/docs/api.md

   minimum data coverage ratio required (0.0 to 1.0).

 **Returns:**
-- DataFrame : DataFrame with the number of days for each decibel range.
+- tuple[pd.DataFrame, List[int]] : Tuple containing a DataFrame with the number of days for each decibel range and the list of bins used.

 ### `noisemonitor.summary.periodic()`